schwarzschlyle/image-processing/README.md

 		3. fourier-correlation

-> Goal: Develop functioning Python scripts (such as animation rendering) for each image processing concept
+> Goal: Develop functioning Python scripts (such as animation rendering) for each image processing concept, compile all scripts, and wrap them up into a package (mainly, for visualization purposes but who knows.)